Brach’s Is Selling Turkey Dinner Candy Corn for Thanksgiving, So We Tasted Every Flavor in the Bag

 The stuffing-flavored candy corn has an orangish-tan top and a white base.
 Not to be confused with the roast turkey candy corn, which has a brown top and a yellow base.
 It doesn’t really matter, because both are… savory.
 The stuffing flavor tastes like licking a bouillon cube.
 Stuffing is probably my favorite part of any Thanksgiving meal, but this candy corn harms the good name of that beloved side dish.

 I was nervous to move on to the roast turkey but I did it for you.
 I took one nibble and immediately started to doubt myself.
 It tasted just like stuffing!
 Had I mixed the two up?
 Which one was which?
 Neither of them tasted like a slice of meat, thankfully, but both of them had that gravy-ish, bouillon-y taste.
 You probably don’t want to use this flavor to make your candy corn turkeys.

 Finally, moving on to the dessert course!
 Apple pie has a tan top and a white base, and bursts with apple-cinnamon flavor.
 Whether or not you like this one depends on how much you love apples.
 I’m meh on them, so I was meh on this, but I know some people will love it.
-It must be inspired by this Apple Pie and Pumpkin Pie candy corn.

 The coffee candy corn needed to come last, of course, to wash down the entire meal.
 It’s dark brown on top, tan on the bottom.
 And last but not least…the coffee candy corn was by far the best of the six!
 It’s sweet and mellow and rich, not super-strong with the coffee flavor, but pleasant, and a nice way to finish the taste test.